mariomngig/Egypt_house_prices_Predictor/README.md

 <h1>🏠 Egypt House Price Prediction</h1>

 <b>This project builds a robust regression model to predict house prices in Egypt using a cleaned, well-prepared dataset.
-We achieved ~85% R² on the test set, outperforming models from other Kaggle submissions (see comparison screenshots).</b>
+We achieved ~85% R² on the test set, outperforming models from other Kaggle submissions.</b>

 <h2>📁 Dataset</h2>